thln2ejz/OS_Bash/README.md

 adb shell pm uninstall --user 0 com.touchtype.swiftkey	<br>

 **Alternative apps**: <br>
-Possible FOSS replacements for essential apps (install these either from your command line interface, or on your phone by downloading/transfering apk files):
+Possible FOSS replacements for essential apps:

 * Simple, lightweight apps for Dialer, Music-Player, Notes, File-Manager, Gallery, Flashflight, Clock, Voice-Recorder, Calculator, and Contacts can be obtained from https://github.com/SimpleMobileTools.
 The Contacts app in particular includes the ability to store contacts without communicating with any other app.

-* Other useful apps: <a href="https://f-droid.org/en/packages/com.fsck.k9/">K-9 Mail client</a>, <a href="https://f-droid.org/en/packages/com.gsnathan.pdfviewer/">Pdf Viewer Plus</a> (replaces Adobe Reader), <a href="https://f-droid.org/en/packages/com.termux/">Termux (terminal emulator)</a>, Firefox beta (because the stable android version does not allow about:config for customizing configuration). <br>
+* Other useful apps: <a href="https://f-droid.org/en/packages/com.fsck.k9/">K-9 Mail client</a>, <a href="https://f-droid.org/en/packages/com.gsnathan.pdfviewer/">Pdf Viewer Plus</a> (replaces Adobe Reader), <a href="https://f-droid.org/en/packages/com.termux/">Termux (terminal emulator)</a>, Firefox beta (because the stable android version does not allow about:config for customizing configuration).
 Other app choices exist on F-Droid, Github, direct apk download, etc.